Frederick L. Ruberg, MD - Chief, Cardiovascular Medicine

 MRI

-Dr. Ruberg is Chief, Section of Cardiovascular Medicine and Workforce Development Lead, BU Clinical and Translational Science Institute (CTSI).
+Dr. Ruberg is Chief, Section of Cardiovascular Medicine and Workforce Development Co-Lead, BU Clinical and Translational Science Institute (CTSI).
 He is the Thomas J. Ryan Professor of Cardiovascular Medicine and Professor of Radiology at Boston University Chobanian & Avedisian School of Medicine.
 An active clinical cardiologist and clinical investigator, Dr. Ruberg’s commitment to interdisciplinary research and team science is exemplified by his various responsibilities at BUMC.
 His clinical interest is in infiltrative cardiomyopathy and he is a participating clinician and researcher in the multi-disciplinary BU/BMC Amyloidosis Center.
 He is an internationally recognized expert in cardiac amyloidosis.
 His clinical and research expertise is in the field of cardiac imaging with interest in refining quantitative techniques for application in the clinical care of infiltrative cardiomyopathies.
 His research has been funded by the American Heart Association (AHA), foundations, industry, and NIH.
 Research collaboration include investigators in Boston, elsewhere in the US, and world-wide.
 Dr. Ruberg has servs as Senior Associate Editor of Circulation: Cardiovascular Imaging.
 He is a fellow of the American College of Cardiology and the American Heart Association.
 Dr. Ruberg is an active mentor of Internal Medicine residents and Cardiovascular Medicine fellows, having been awarding the 2017 Research Mentor of the year award from the IM residency and the 2022 Citizenship Award from the Department of Medicine.
 He serves on the Executive Committee of the NIH/NHLBI R38 award designed to facilitate research experiences for MD-trained IM residents.

 Available to Mentor as: (Review Mentor Role Definitions):